- My NYPL

 Readers who think historical fiction is blah or boring STOP RIGHT THERE!
 This list of books, set in Nazi Occupied Europe, is filled with fast paced adventure, high stakes thrills, nail biting tension, whirlwind romance and daredevil girls who are cool under pressure.

 A 2013 Michael L. Printz Honor Book, Code Name Verity (2012) is hands down one the most thrilling historical fiction novels I've read in years.
 Set in France and England in 1943, it is the story of two young British women, a spy and a pilot, who are working with the French Resistance against the Nazis.

-The book opens with the spy, Verity having been captured and tortured for weeks by the local Gestapo (Nazi police).
+The book opens with the spy, Verity, having been captured and tortured for weeks by the local Gestapo (Nazi police).
 She's a broken woman and in exchange for no more torture she has agreed to give the Germans information about British spy operations and their wireless codes.
 As she writes her story though you get the feeling that she's not telling them everything.
-In fact, she may not even be telling them her own story but the story of her friend Maddie, the pilot.
-As you read you begin to realize that Verity is a very unreliable narrator and that she is playing a very dangerous game with her jailers.
+In fact, she may not be telling them the truth at all.
+Verity is playing a very dangerous game with her jailers.

-If you are like me, it may also have you compulsively searching the shelves for read-alikes and more information about British spies and the French Resistance in German-occupied France, 1939-1945.
+If you are like me, it may also have you compulsively searching the shelves for read-alikes and more information about British spies, the Resistance in German-occupied France and other European countries, 1939-1945.